Age-graded variation: Definition

 The term “age-grading” was first introduced by anthropologist/linguist Charles F. Hockett, but has been defined as it is used today by sociolinguist William Labov, who identified it as an individual linguistic change against a backdrop of community stability.
-Age-grading is not limited to changes at any one particular stage in life, but can be studied in the way that babies, adolescents, young adults speak, and the elderly speak.
+Age-grading is not limited to changes at any one particular stage in life, but can be studied in the way that babies, adolescents, young adults, and the elderly speak.

 Age-grading involves the use of stable sociolinguistic variables, or features that are not currently undergoing any linguistic change.
 Linguistic features that are age-graded typically are stigmatized or have a high degree of social awareness and can be consciously controlled.
 For this reason, age-graded variables tend to be semantic (e.g., an entire word) as opposed to phonetic.
 Age-graded changes recur at a particular age in successive generations and are regular and predictable changes.
 These changes are thought to mark developmental/maturational stages in the individual’s life.